renderedtext/usvc/README.md

 ### Local development
 All development is conducted in Docker container based on `renderedtext/elixir` image.
+The container is connected to the `host` network

 #### File watcher
 To automatically recompile and run tests on each file change